 INTERPOLATIONS-25. live.
-28. life, life.
-27. And hath given him authority to execute judgment also, because he is the Son of man.
+26. life, life.
+27. And hath given him author-ity to execute judgment also, because he is the Son of man.
 28. Marvel not at this: for the hour is coming, in the which all that are in the graves shall hear his voice, 29.
-And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, into the resurrection of damnation.
-30. It can of mine own self do nothing: as I hear.
-I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me.
+And shall come forth; they that have done good, unto the resurrection of life; and they that have done evil, unto the resurrection of damnation.
+30. I can of mine own self do nothing: as I hear, I judge: and my judgment is just; because I seek not mine own will, but the will of the Father which hath sent me.
 31. If I bear witness of myself, my witness is not true.
-32. the, which he witnesseth of me.
+32. the, which he witnes-seth of me.
 33. Ye sent unto John, and he bare witness unto the truth.
 34. But I receive not testimony from man: but these things I say, that ye might be saved.
 37. And the Father himself, which hath sent me, hath borne witness of me.
 Ye have neither heard his voice at any time, nor seen his shape.
 38. him.
-39. Search the Scriptures; for in them ye think ye have eternal life; and they are they which testify of me.
+39. Search the Scriptures; for in them ye think ye have eternal life: and they are they which testify of me.
 40. life.
 42. But.
-45. Do not think that I will accuse you to the Father; there is one that accuseth you even Moses, in whom ye trust.
+45. Do not think that I will accuse yon to the Pather: there is one that accuseth you, even Moses, in whom ye trust.
 46. For had ye believed Moses, ye would have believed me: for he wrote of me.
-47. But if ye believe not his writings, how shall ye believe my words?
+47. But it ye believe not his writings, how shall ye believe my words?
+17 they saw his miracles which he did on them that were diseased.

-JOHN VI-Jesus in Gallice-multitudes following-five loaves.
+JOHN VI-Jesus in Galilee-multitudes following-five loaves.